Volunteering in Costa Rica

 - Houses or areas in the same projects

-For both housing options, volunteers are available:
+In both housing options, volunteers are provided with:

 - Shared rooms with bathrooms